 Up until my trip to India my travel photography was largely Fine Art in genre.
 However, in Udaipur I met a New York Times photographer who reviewed some of my pictures and encouraged me to become more ‘edgy’ and to delve into humanitarian photography and photojournalism.
-That night I shot the local cocaine dealer and his clients and so started a shift in style.
+That night I shot the local cocaine dealer and his clients and so started an additional interest in documentary photography.

 Wild camping, Oman, 2012.
 Self-portrait

 Playing with perspective, Bolivia, 2011.
 Photo credit: Akash Pett

 I accompany most of my images with detailed descriptions of the scene.
 This is because I always wish to understand the stories behind each face and scene that I shoot.
 I do not simply pass through a location with the sole objective of accumulating pictures.
 All the wildlife images were made with the animals in their natural habitat.

 Other from travel photography, I have experience in wedding, sport and event photography.
 I am a contributor to Getty Stock Images, arguably the world’s leading stock image library.

 My primary body is a Canon 5D mark III and secondary is a 7D.
 I use 4 Canon lenses (17-40 L, 24-105 L IS, 70-200 L and 100-400 L IS).